Skip to content

 About

-ARCHER started as a personal project: build a local-first AI penetration testing agent from scratch, run it against real targets, document every failure.
-Five weeks in, the agent worked.
+Centaur Agent is the first experimental project at CSL.
+The concept was simple: build a local-first AI penetration testing agent from scratch, run it against real targets, document every failure.
+Six weeks in, the agent worked.
 What also emerged was 130+ diagnosed failure classes, a taxonomy of the structural reasons AI fails in security roles, and a three-layer architecture for building systems that hold up.

 The failures turned out to be more interesting than the successes.